akaupang/socialentities/README.md

 ## **Social Entities**
-NOTE: This is an early version - while it does the job, a correct/fully working way to use tqdm in the pymol/python console has not been found (a way to avoid the printing the progress bar on new lines).
+NOTE: This is an early version - while it does the job, a correct/fully working way to use tqdm in the pymol/python console has not been found (a way to avoid that the progress bar keeps printing on new lines).

 #### **Description**